joningis/joningis.github.io/_posts/2014-10-27-getting-started-with-gradle.markdown

 comments: yes
 ---

-Gradle is a project automation tool that builds upon the concepts of Apache Ant and Apache Maven and uses a Groovy-based DSL instead of XML that Maven and Ant use.
+Gradle is a project automation tool that builds upon the concepts of Ant and Maven but instead of using XML to write the build script it uses a Groovy-based DSL

 Gradle can automate the building, testing, publishing, deployment and a lot more.